PawelLipski/docker-ci-blog/blog.md

 This makes caching the images far less space-consuming.

-As a side note, if you're curious how I figured out which files (`git-fast-import`, `git-http-backend` etc.) to remove from /usr/local/libexec/git-core/, take a look at [dive](https://github.com/wagoodman/dive), an excellent TUI tool for inspecting files residing within each layer of a Docker image.
+As a side note, if you're curious how I figured out which files (`git-fast-import`, `git-http-backend` etc.) to remove from /usr/local/libexec/git-core/, take a look at [dive](https://github.com/wagoodman/dive), an excellent tool for inspecting files residing within each layer of a Docker image.

 ## Making the image reusable: mount a volume instead of `COPY`

 It would be very handy if the same image could be used to test multiple versions of the code without having to rebuild the image.
 In order to achieve that, the Dockerfile doesn't `COPY` the entire project directory into the image (only the entrypoint script is directly copied).
-The codebase is instead mounted as a volume within the container rather than baked into the image!
+The codebase is instead mounted as a volume within the container rather than baked into the image.
-Let's take a closer look at [ci/tox/docker-compose.yml](https://github.com/VirtusLab/git-machete/blob/chore/ci-multiple-git-versions/ci/tox/docker-compose.yml), which provides the recipe on how to configure the image build and how to run the container.
+Let's take a closer look at [ci/tox/docker-compose.yml](https://github.com/VirtusLab/git-machete/blob/master/ci/tox/docker-compose.yml), which provides the recipe on how to configure the image build and how to run the container.

 ```yaml